StudioKaori/new-package-tracker-React-assignment-/README.md

 ## SDA react assignment

+This project is for react assignment for Software developement Academy by KTH.
 Package Tracker is a simple package tracker.
 You can search and track your packages status under.